14.3.1 RETIREMENT FUNDS

 Equity compensation benefits are provided to selected employees through the following share-based payment schemes:

-An LTIP is a conditional award of Exxaro shares offered to qualifying senior employees.
+An LTIP is a conditional award of Exxaro shares offered to qualifying senior employees of the group.
 The shares vest after three years subject to certain performance conditions being met.
 The extent to which the performance conditions are met governs the number of shares that vest.
 The LTIP is an equity-settled share-based payment scheme.

-Participants in the 2022 and 2021 LTIP grant obtained the right (provided performance conditions are met) to receive a number of Exxaro shares.
+Participants to the 2019 and 2018 LTIP grant obtained the right (provided performance conditions were met) to receive a number of Exxaro shares.
 The vesting of the award is based on:

-A participant may elect to dispose of and withdraw the pledged shares from the scheme at any stage.
+A participant may at its election dispose of and withdraw the pledged shares from the scheme at any stage.
 However, if the pledged shares are withdrawn before the expiry of the pledge period, the participant forfeits the matching award.
 The DBP is an equity-settled share-based payment scheme.

 Details of the schemes: